Saturday, November 12, 2011

 1990: Two releases, two #1's for Mariah Carey as "Love Takes Time" was the new #1 song.

 1992: It always catches up to you.
-Axl Rose was found guilty of assault and property damage at at Guns N' Roses concert in Maryland Heights, Missouri.
+Axl Rose was found guilty of assault and property damage at a Guns N' Roses concert in Maryland Heights, Missouri.
 Rose was ordered to pay $50,000 to community groups.

-1994: Jimmy Page and Robert Plant played "Stairway to Heaven" on a television program in Japan.
+1994: Jimmy Page and Robert Plant performed an acoustic version Stairway to Heaven" at a news station in Tokyo, Japan for broadcast on television.

 2002: Westlife picked up their 11th #1 song in the U.K. with "Unbreakable".